xxfast/KStore/docs/topics/usage.md

   version = 0, // optional
   migration = { version, jsonElement -> default }, // optional

-  // Serializer to use.
-Defaults serializer ignores unknown keys and encodes the defaults serializer = Json {
+  // For kstore-file, the serializer to use. serializer = Json {
     ignoreUnknownKeys = true
     encodeDefaults = true